Ananyapk25/LocateAPI/README.md

-# LocateAPI
+# PositionTracker API

 ## Overview
-LocateAPI is a robust service built using vertical slice architecture designed to handle various location-based queries.
+Position Tracker API is a robust service built using vertical slice architecture designed to handle various location-based queries.
 It supports converting IP addresses to physical locations and can be easily integrated into your web applications.
 The system uses data from third-party providers and caches results in MongoDB for optimized performance.

 ## Features
 - **IP to Location**: Converts IP addresses to physical locations using third-party data.